If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Mild side effects of Tremfya can include:

-Mild side effects of many drugs may go away within a few days or a couple of weeks.
+Mild side effects of many drugs may go away within a few days to a couple of weeks.
 But if they become bothersome or concerning, talk with your doctor or pharmacist.

-* For more information about this side effect, see the “Side effect focus” section below.
+* For more information about this side effect, see the “Side effect focus” section.

 Serious side effects